 Also, at service bases across Japan, teams are created that compete against each other in the annual Service Awards tournament.
 There, teams are quantitatively judged and awarded for their level of service in areas such as speed, accuracy, and good manners.
 This makes for a fun and rewarding way for service bases to raise our ability to offer customer satisfaction.

 Quality of installation work is also an important aspect of customer satisfaction when using air conditioning.
-Daikin Industries, Ltd., has six training centers around Japan where we hold a variety of courses so that distributors can learn design, installation, and service techniques.
+Daikin Industries, Ltd. has six training centers around Japan where we hold a variety of courses so that distributors can learn design, installation, and service techniques.
 We develop training programs to improve the installation and service skills of Daikin engineers as well as dealers.

-With the goal of offering customers service that is practical and easy to understand, and offering this service in a pleasant manner, the centers use the latest simulation machinery, videos, and other instructional tools to provide training that simulates actual working conditions and situations.
+With the goal of offering customers service that is practical and easy to understand, and offering this service in a pleasant manner, the centers use the latest products, videos, and other instructional tools to provide training that simulates actual working conditions and situations.
 To foster technicians at dealers in extremely cold climate regions, where demand is growing rapidly, we opened up Daikin Training Center Tohoku and Daikin Training Center Sapporo, where we hold hands-on training in areas such as air conditioner installation and servicing.

 There are five environment-related solution training courses that deepen participants' understanding of the importance of environmental protection.
 Trainees in these courses receive eco-booklets, which contain general knowledge on global warming and ozone layer destruction, handling fluorocarbons, and steps to mitigating global warming.
 These issues are expanded on in the courses.

 Another way in which we strive to raise customer satisfaction and ensure safety among Daikin workers is to continue to offer more and improved training; for example, seminars for new employees at group companies in Japan and skills training for dealers of overseas group companies.
+In this fiscal year, we collaborated with the Air Conditioning Sales Division in hosting the "Daikin's Updated Lecture on Fluorocarbon Handling" targeting dealers with certification for refrigerant destruction.
+We have enhanced our PR activities aimed at raising environmental awareness.

-With the Daikin Group rapidly accelerating business expansion around the world, it is important that we raise customer satisfaction by accurately and promptly grasping customer needs in each world region and reflecting these in our products.
+With Daikin rapidly accelerating business expansion around the world, it is important that we raise customer satisfaction by accurately and promptly grasping customer needs in each world region and reflecting these in our products.
 To this end, we are switching from an air conditioner development system centered in Japan to a decentralized one in which regional bases conduct product development and research, and we are stepping up our worldwide market research.
 Since opening R&D centers in China and Europe, we have been gradually stepping up development functions at bases in Asia, Oceania, and North America.

-In China, we have been developing products to meet customer needs and lifestyles; for example, air conditioners that filter PM2.5, a major problem in China, indoor units especially for kitchens that filter strong oily smoke, and indoor units for bathrooms with improved dehumidifying and drying functions.
+In China, we have been developing products to meet customer needs and lifestyles; for example, air conditioners that filter PM2.5, a major social problem in China, indoor units especially for kitchens that filter strong oily smoke, and indoor units for bathrooms with improved dehumidifying and drying functions.

 Daikin aims to propose optimal solutions that make customer lifestyles more comfortable.